niju789/NLP-Disaster-Tweets/README.md

 ## Files

-The nlp_disaster_tweets.ipynb file contains the explanations and code for the analysis and model developement and training.
+The nlp_disaster_tweets.ipynb file contains the explanations and code for the analysis and model development and training.